LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="PasswordlessLoginPhoneVerification-put-">Passwordless Login Phone Verification (PUT)</h4>
  This API verifies an account by OTP and allows the customer to login.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/passwordless-login/passwordless-login-phone-verification)

 ```java